 3.1.
-Hiring Employees
+Hiring Employees.

-- 3.1.1.
+3.1.1.
 Position Openings.
 Position openings will normally be advertised in at least one local publication and on the District's website.
 Inquiries regarding possible openings and application forms for open positions can be obtained through the Superintendent or the President of the Board of Commissioners.
-Selection will generally be made on the basis of job knowledge, experience, quantity and quality of work, personal characteristics, work habits, attendance and skills. - 3.1.2.
+Selection will generally be made on the basis of job knowledge, experience, quantity and quality of work, personal characteristics, work habits, attendance, and skills.

+3.1.2.
 Background Checks.
-The District will conduct a background check of a prospective new District employee.
+After the employer initially determines that the applicant is otherwise qualified for the position, the District will conduct a background check of a prospective new District employee.
+Every offer of employment is contingent upon the appropriate completion of a background check.
 The prospective new employee must furnish the District's Superintendent or the President of the District's Board of Commissioners with a signed release to complete the background check.
 The background check may consist of education verification, employment verification, reference checks and a criminal background check.
 The report generated from the background check is kept in a locked file cabinet in a separate file in the Superintendent's office.